Job Market Paper

 Working Papers

-Marriage Dynamics, Earnings Dynamics, and Lifetime Family Income (with Joseph Altonji, Disa Hysnjö, and Ivan Vidangos), Reject and resubmit, American Economic Review.
-[Revised July 2022]
+Marriage Dynamics, Earnings Dynamics, and Lifetime Family Income (with Joseph Altonji, Disa Hysnjö, and Ivan Vidangos), Resubmitted, American Economic Review.
+[Revised October 2024]